openbmc/docs/designs/power-recovery.md

 phosphor-state-manager will ensure a system boot is not possible if `PowerStatus` is not set to `Good`.

+### Uninterruptible Power Supply (UPS)
+An application within the phosphor-power repository will monitor for UPS presence.
+If one is connected to the system then this application will monitor UPS status and if it sees power has been lost and the system is running on UPS battery power then it will monitor for the power remaining in the UPS and notify the host that a shutdown is required if needed.
+This application will also be responsible for logging an error indicating the UPS backup power has been switched too and set the `PowerStatus` field to indicate a `BrownOut` scenario is present when the system can no longer remain on.

 ## Alternatives Considered
 None, this is a pretty basic feature that does not have a lot of alternatives (other then just not doing it).